 Ventouse birth (sometimes called vacuum birth) is when the baby is pulled out while you push using a cup that is fitted to the baby's head by suction.
 An episiotomy is often needed for a ventouse birth.
-A spinal block or epidural is usually given beforehand.

 Sources

 Blix et al. (2012) Outcomes of planned home births and planned hospital births in low-risk women in Norway between 1990 and 2007: A retrospective cohort study Sexual & Reproductive.
 Healthcare Volume.
 3(4), Pages 147-153.